Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 watching others catch fish as much or more than catching them myself.
 So

-in 1996 I got my Captain's License, and I've loved it every since.
-I am
+in 1996 I got my Captain's License, and I've loved it every since!

 We now have two boats to fish out

-Action Craft 1720SE Hybrid flats boat.
+Action Craft 1720SE Hybrid flats boat powered by a newer Yamaha 115 outboard.
 This is an exceptional flats boat

 designed to fish extremely shallow water yet offer a comfortable ride.